Suv4o/personal-blog-2023/content/2021/07/24/create-a-custom-html-element-using-web-components-and-vuejs.md

 1. Web components are a set of web platform APIs that allow us to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
 2. Web Components are native HTML elements such as `<div>` `<section>` `<button>`, but something that we can create ourselves with encapsulated functionality that can be reused across modern web browsers.
 3. An important aspect of web components is encapsulation.
 The Shadow DOM API is a key part of this, providing a way to attach a hidden separated DOM to an element.
-4. We can take advantage of Vue’s power to create efficient web components.
+4. We can take advantage of Vue's power to create efficient web components.
 However, we should be aware of it's size, as it affects the loading speed of the component.
 5. The Vue-CLI version 3 and above allow us to export our Vue.js components into Web Components.
 The heavy lifting would be carried out by Vue-CLI.

-All examples above can be found in the following github repository [link](https://github.com/Suv4o/Web-Components-and-Vue.js).
+All examples above can be found in the following github repository <a href="https://github.com/Suv4o/Web-Components-and-Vue.js" target="_blank" rel="noopener noreferrer">link</a>.